-- A panic alarm can always be triggered with no limits (except when in service and maintenance modes). - Apart from this limitation in the number of simultaneous intruder alarms, the system also checks to see if any detector is triggering multiple alarms during the period in which the alarm is set.
-Any such undesirable detector is then automatically bypassed every time the system is set, if it has caused at least four alarms in a row.
-This bypass lasts until another event in the system caused either by a different detector or the user.
+- A panic alarm can always be triggered with no limits (except when in service and maintenance modes), - Apart from this limitation the system also checks if any detector is triggering multiple alarms during one arm period.
+If any detector has caused at least three alarms in a row it is then automatically bypassed.
+This bypass lasts until another detector triggers an alarm or until the next arming of the system.